kshutkin/rollup-extras/utils/README.md

 ## Statistics

 Utility to construct a collector of data that reports count if verbose / more than 5 items.
-Assumption than in case of verbose an external logger will take care about reporting.
+The assumption is that in case of verbose an external logger will take care of reporting.
 It is very niche and probably you don't need it.
-Main idea for this is that in case we report thousands of files we are not holding data in memory but discarding it / writing it to log.
+The main idea for this is that in case we report thousands of files we are not holding data in memory but discarding it / writing it to log.

 ```typescript
 function statistics(verbose: boolean, messageFactory: (result: number | string[]) => string): (name?: string) => undefined | string
 ```

-Returns a collector that accepts new data if you pass a non null / non undefined parameter or constructs a message using message factory.
+Returns a collector that accepts new data if you pass a non-null/non-undefined parameter or constructs a message using the message factory.

 ## Types